StanJulia/CmdStan.jl/docs/src/INTRO.md

 ## StanJulia

 CmdStan.jl is part of the [StanJulia Github organization](https://github.com/StanJulia) set of packages.
-It captures draws from a Stan language program and returns by default an MCMCChains.Chains object.
-As much as possible an attempt has been made to leverage the MCMCChains.jl package for diagnostics, postprocessing and to make comparisons with other mcmc packages easier.
+It captures draws from a Stan language program.

 On a very high level, a typical workflow for using StanJulia and handle postprocessing by TuringLang's MCMCChains.jl, will look like: